oss-for-surgtech/workshop-hamlyn2024/posters/README.md

 * References

 ## Poster submission
+We have decided not to include proceedings this time to make the submission process easier and more accessible for everyone using our GitHub repository.
-Please submit your poster proposals by creating a [new issue](https://github.com/oss-for-surgtech/workshop-hamlyn2024/issues/new/choose) with the title of your poster, using poster submissions option ([Get started] button).
+Hence, please submit your poster proposals by creating a [new issue](https://github.com/oss-for-surgtech/workshop-hamlyn2024/issues/new/choose) with the title of your poster, using poster submissions option ([Get started] button).

 ## Zenodo DOI's for accepted poster
-We have decided not to include proceedings this time to make the submission process easier and more accessible for everyone using our GitHub repository.
-Hence, we are requesting authors to submit their posters to Zenodo, providing authors with a formal citation option of their work (e.g., DOI):
+We request that authors submit their posters to Zenodo, which will provide a formal citation option for their work (e.g., DOI):
 1. Create an new zenodo submission https://zenodo.org/uploads/new
 2. Drag and drop your PDF poster
 3. Do you already have a DOI for this upload?
 Yes!
 Please add it or NO that automatically create a DOI for your poster.